Learn More

 Regular Early Withdrawals

 Some employer plans permit early withdrawals without meeting a specific hardship or exemption condition.
+These withdrawals are subject to:

 • A 10% penalty for early 401(k) withdrawal.